sslab-gatech/lkl-hydra/Documentation/admin-guide/pm/intel_pstate.rst

 	but it affects the maximum possible value of per-policy P-state	limits (see `Interpretation of Policy Attributes`_ below for details).

-``hwp_dynamic_boost``
-	This attribute is only present if ``intel_pstate`` works in the `active mode with the HWP feature enabled <Active Mode With HWP_>`_ in the processor.
-If set (equal to 1), it causes the minimum P-state limit to be increased dynamically for a short time whenever a task previously waiting on I/O is selected to run on a given logical CPU (the purpose of this mechanism is to improve performance).

-	This setting has no effect on logical CPUs whose minimum P-state limit is directly set to the highest non-turbo P-state or above it.

 .. _status_attr:

 ``status``